 Depending on the health inspector or your city’s health laws, the presence of mold or slime could lead to a critical violation.
 Citations are extremely bad for business.
 If your sanitation score is posted publicly, as it is in most cities, you could face a severe loss of customers.

 For many locations, cleaning your ice machine every six months will keep mold and slime at acceptable levels—but every work environment is different.
-Businesses that work with a lot of yeast need more regular cleanings.
-In addition to knowing how to clean an ice machine, there are steps you can take to reduce contamination in your ice maker.
+Challenging environments need more professional cleanings, and many require employees to perform light cleaning every two weeks.

 Another way to prevent growth is by installing an ozone generator.
 Ozone is a naturally occurring gas that is generated by sunlight and lightning.
 It works 3000 times faster than chlorine and disperses into the air as clean oxygen, so it doesn’t require rinsing.